 There are certain times of the day that are most potent for meditation as its easier to concentrate before the hustle and bustle of the day begins.
 According to Kundalini Yoga being awake to receive the first solar energy of the day is very important.
 The 2.5 hours before and after sunrise when the sun is at a 60 degree angle to the earth allows for maximum results.

 You know that fresh renewed feeling you have after a holiday?
 That feeling of being clear like you could achieve all the goals that you set out for yourself?
 For me personally, that feeling goes away far too quickly once I settle back into my daily work routine.
-By the 2nd week of January, Christmas seems like it happened in October the year before
+By the 2nd week of January, Christmas seems like it happened in October the year before.

 If you’re already over committed and feel like this is too much, think of it in a different way.
 Isn’t the burden of carrying around your fears and insecurities already too much?
 Surely setting a few minutes a day aside each day to focus on your goal, harness your energy and reprogram your cellular memory is more like an investment in your happiness?

+A sadhana is like a new years resolution – yoga style.
 According to the science of Kundalini Yoga, meditating either silently, with a mantra, or with a positive affirmation for specific periods of time alters your mind’s consciousness.

 3 mins – affects the electromagnetic field and circulation & stability of the blood

 5 mins – brain patterns begin to shift & the magnetic field surrounding the body strengthens